notfriday011/JAVA1/README.md

 17. Single task using multiple Thread
 18. Multiple task using multiple Thread
 19. Priority to Thread
+20. To find if Number is palindrome
-20. To find Odd Even
+21. To find Odd Even
-21. Converting temperature(fahrenheit,kelvin,celsius)
+22. Converting temperature(fahrenheit,kelvin,celsius)